60 Minutes season 56

 60 Minutess 56th season aired from September 17, 2023, to May 19, 2024.
 Full-time hosts include Lesley Stahl, Scott Pelley and Bill Whitaker.
 Reporters include Sharyn Alfonsi, Anderson Cooper, Cecilia Vega and Jon Wertheim.
 With additional reporting by Holly Williams in the Ukraine for episode 2 and 29, Norah O'Donnell in episodes 4, 19, 31 and 33, Jonathan LaPook in episodes 4 and 27, and Margaret Brennan in episode 6.

 Season 56 introduced a new feature ending each episode called "The Last Minute".
 The one-minute editorial provides an update on a previous story.
 The episode with the highest ratings was the first episode of the season.

 Episodes

-During the post-season, the episode contained original reporting on Trump assassination attempt.
+During the post-season, the episode contained original reporting on the July 2024 Trump assassination attempt.